-Pop those tasty, bowel-regulating oats (shhh…like that’s not part of the reason you’re making it) into your preheated oven for 15 minutes.
+Pop those tasty, bowel-regulating oats (shhh…like that’s not part of the reason you’re making homemade granola) into your preheated oven for 15 minutes.
 Take them out, stir them around, and spread evenly again on the baking sheet.
 Then continue to bake for another 10-20 minutes (personally, 15 more minutes is my oven’s magic number).
 Keep an eye on it, golden brown is an ideal color.

 Once it’s done, stir/toss the oats again and allow them to cool.
 They harden (or get crunchy) as they cool so don’t be so quick to judge them as under-baked.
-These bad boys will surprise you with their tasty crunch after about 10 minutes out of the oven.
+Homemade granola will surprise you with its tasty crunch after about 10 minutes out of the oven.
 Beware, allowing them to cool on the baking sheet un-stirred will cause scraped knuckles as you try to pry them off the sheet with your spatula (it’s like cement)…meaning stir/toss them while they’re still a wee bit softer.
 I like to put it in the storage container as soon as they cool enough to not melt it and shake them about to break them up.
 Be sure to allow the container to vent.
 I won’t tell you why.
 Hot air trapped in a sealed container with no vent is a fun, surprising experience.
 I won’t rob you of that.

 Homemade Coconut Pecan Granola

-- Preheat oven to 325℉.
+Preheat oven to 325℉.

-- In a medium pot on medium heat, combine: brown sugar, honey, salt, cinnamon, vanilla, and coconut oil.
+In a medium pot on medium heat, combine brown sugar, honey, salt, cinnamon, vanilla, and coconut oil.
 Stir frequently as the ingredients begin to melt, forming a syrup (about five minutes).

-- After the syrup is worked into the dry ingredients, pour the granola onto a baking sheet and spread evenly.
+After the syrup is worked into the dry ingredients, pour the granola onto a baking sheet and spread evenly.

-- Bake in the preheated oven for 15 minutes.
+Bake in the preheated oven for 15 minutes.

-- Remove the granola from the oven and stir, then place back in the oven for another 15-20 minutes (or until it achieves a golden brown color).
+Remove the granola from the oven and stir, then place back in the oven for another 15-20 minutes (or until it achieves a golden brown color).